basic-cc/tiktok-scroller/README.md

 # TikTok Scroll Experiment

 ## Important!
-- Make sure 4 TikTok browser windows are already open before clicking "Scroll."
+- Make sure 4 TikTok browser windows are already open and resized to your desire before clicking "Scroll."
 - Windows must contain "TikTok" in the title bar (case-sensitive).
 - Works with Chrome, Arc, Edge, etc., as long as window titles are matched.
 - This project simulates passive scrolling behavior across four TikTok browser windows using only GUI automation — no browser integration or code injection required.